samyachour/PoliticalDebateApp_Backend/README.md

 ### Framework

-For our backend we use the server-side swift framework [Vapor](https://vapor.codes).
+For our backend we use the [Django Rest Framework](https://www.django-rest-framework.org).

 #### Usage

-- Useful commands: `vapor update`
+- Useful commands: ``